Jet-omnivore/portfolio/README.md

 ## 💡 Why This Site Exists

-This site is a personal archive of things I’ve built — not just to get hired, but to stay accountable to my growth.
+This site is a personal archive of things I’ve built, not just to get hired, but to stay accountable to my growth.

 I believe in learning by building.
 Many of these projects were born from curiosity, late-night hacking, and the simple joy of solving problems.